codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 ## Customize date and time formats

-Select the formats in which to display the date (US or EU) and time (24 or 12 hours )in the Codefresh UI.
+Select the formats in which to display the date (US or international) and time (24 or 12 hours)in the Codefresh UI.